datatrails/datatrails-samples/DEVELOPERS.md

 ## TEST_NAMESPACE

 If TEST_NAMESPACE is blank or unspecified then each execution of './scripts/samples.sh' will not be independent.
-Any assets events, locations will be visible to other users running the same tests on the same URL.
+Any assets or events will be visible to other users running the same tests on the same URL.

-Each example test creates assets,events,locations that are not visible to other example tests.
+Each example test creates assets,events that are not visible to other example tests.
 For example the door_entry assets,events etc are not visible to the synsation example tests.

-Assets and locations are only created if they do not already exist according to namespace.
+Assets are only created if they do not already exist according to namespace.

 Due to restrictions attachments are always uploaded during every test execution.